MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-setcurrentkey-setrange-setfilter-getrangemin-and-getrangemax-methods.md

 author: SusanneWindfeldPedersen
 ---

-# Filtering records with the SetRange, SetFilter, GetRangeMin, and GetRangeMax Methods
+# Filtering records with the SetRange, SetFilter, GetRangeMin, and GetRangeMax methods

 The following methods can be used to filter records in a table: